Kids Boxing in Lewisham: A Parent's Guide

 Local clubs matter because proximity determines consistency.
 A child who attends a club ten minutes away will attend more reliably over a year than one who attends a club requiring a 45-minute journey.
 And consistency is what produces results in children's boxing as in every other developmental activity.

-Honour & Glory at Marvels Lane is accessible from across the Lewisham area.
+Honour & Glory's Kidbrooke gym at 122 Broad Walk is accessible from across the Lewisham area.
 Parents from SE13 and neighbouring postcodes bring their children regularly.
 The club is part of the fabric of South East London community boxing, not a recent arrival.

 Visit our Lewisham boxing page for specific travel information.